A scalable optimization approach for equitable facility location: Methodology and transportation applications: A Framework for Equitable Facility Location

-We conclude this section by summarizing strategies for modeling the penalty term recommended by our analysis.
+We conclude this section by summarizing strategies for modeling the penalty term recommended by our analysis, then demonstrating their practical implementation.

 Choose $\hat{\mathcal{K}} = \mathcal{K}^{all}$ to keep the error associated with approximating $\hat{\mathcal{K}}$ low.
-A good way to scale the per-location penalty so that penalized locations are discouraged but not eliminated is to set $c_s = c = \frac{\mathcal{K}^{rem}-\mathcal{K}^{all}}{N}$, for all $s \in U$, where $N$ represents the number of less-desirable locations selected by (KPL)$^{all}$.
-If all per-location penalties are the same ($c$), set $w = -\kappa c$ to avoid any linearization error.
-Otherwise, the modeler can scale $w$ according to the $\Delta \leq 0$ case in \eqref{eq:tangent_bound_cases} to bring the linearization error below a desired threshold.
+A good way to scale the per-location penalty so that penalized locations are discouraged but not eliminated is to set

+where $N$ represents the number of less-desirable locations selected by (KPL)$^{all}$.
+If all per-location penalties are the same ($c$), set $w := -\kappa c$ to avoid any linearization error.
+Otherwise, scale $w$ according to the $\Delta \leq 0$ case in inequality \eqref{eq:tangent_bound_cases} to bring the linearization error below a desired threshold.

+The following case study provides a very clear example of the practical relevance of this fixed-charge penalty strategy.

+\begin{example} \textbf{(Access to early voting)} We solved 19 instances of (KPL$^t$), the exact linear version of (KPL$^p$) with $w$ chosen as in Proposition \ref{prop:no_exp_error}, to optimally locate $k \in \{12, 13, \dots, 30\}$ early voting sites in Gwinnett County, Georgia using the method described above.
+Potential locations included 12 early voting locations from the 2020 and 2022 elections and 145 potential new early voting locations including community centers, libraries, churches, and fire stations, many of which were election day polling centers.
+We applied penalties to the 77 churches and 5 fire stations in the set of potential locations using the strategy described above, so that these locations would only be selected if a ``good enough" solution could not be found using the other types of buildings.
+We also required that every solution select at least 10 of the 12 existing early voting locations (moving polling locations can negatively impact turnout).

+Table \ref{tab:gwinnett_penalty} summarizes the results, and Figure \ref{fig:gwinnett_penalty} visualizes the results for the case of selecting $k=20$ early voting sites.
+As we can see in Figure \ref{fig:gwinnett_penalty}, (KPL$^t$) obtains a very similar distribution of distances using only two penalized sites as (KPL) obtains using eight penalized sites.
+This is a very useful feature for decision-makers to achieve a near-optimal solution while using very few less-desirable sites.
+In Table \ref{tab:gwinnett_penalty}, we see a similar trend for all values of $k$.
+The penalty errors that arise from approximating the parameter $\hat{\mathcal{K}}$ are quite small, ranging from 0 to 2.3 meters.